ORNL-QCI/exatn/README.md

 ## Concepts and Usage

-The ExaTN C++ header to include is exatn.hpp.
+The ExaTN C++ header to include is `exatn.hpp`.
 ExaTN provides two kinds of API:

- 1. Declarative API is used to declare, construct and manipulate C++ objects implementing the ExaTN library concepts, like tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding C++ header files are located in src/numerics.
+ 1. Declarative API is used to declare, construct and manipulate C++ objects implementing the ExaTN library concepts, like tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding C++ header files are located in `src/numerics`.
 Note that the declarative API calls do not allocate storage for tensors.
- 2. Executive API is used to perform storage allocation and numerical processing of tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding header file is src/exatn/exatn_numerics.hpp.
+ 2. Executive API is used to perform storage allocation and numerical processing of tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding header file is `src/exatn/exatn_numerics.hpp`.

-There are multiple examples available in src/exatn/tests/NumServerTester.cpp, but you should ignore any of them which use direct numericalServer->API calls (these are internal tests).
+There are multiple examples available in `src/exatn/tests/NumServerTester.cpp`, but you should ignore any of them which use direct numericalServer->API calls (these are internal tests).
+The `main` function at the very bottom shows how to initialize and finalize ExaTN.

 Main ExaTN C++ objects:

- * exatn::Tensor (src/numerics/tensor.hpp): An abstraction of a tensor defined by
+ * `exatn::Tensor` (`src/numerics/tensor.hpp`): An abstraction of a tensor defined by
    * Tensor name: Alphanumeric with underscores, must begin with a letter;
    * Tensor shape: A vector of tensor dimension extents;
    * Tensor signature: A vector of tensor dimension identifiers;
- * exatn::TensorNetwork (src/numerics/tensor_network.hpp): X
+ * `exatn::TensorNetwork` (`src/numerics/tensor_network.hpp`): X

 ## Quick Start